masa-finance/docs/docs/developers/identity-contracts/README.md

 - `BASE_URI`: https://beta.metadata.masa.finance/v1.0

-The base url for the Metadata url that is beeing generated from the contract
+The base url for the Metadata url that is being generated from the contract

 ## Roles

-- `deployer`: Deploys the contract, has no rights after everything has properlty handed over to other roles
+- `deployer`: Deploys the contract, has no rights after everything has properly handed over to other roles
 - `admin`: Delegated to the Masa Service account inside the Masa API.
 It has the rights to administrate the smart contracts
 - `minter`: Minter role.
-It has the rights to mint tokens to customers wallets.
+It has the rights to mint tokens to customer's wallets.

 ## Interface